malcolmbarrett/epibookclub/README.md

 #> Saving 7.5 x 5 in image
 ```

-Finally, we can plot the network of Twitter users talking about SER.
+Finally, we can plot the network of Twitter users talking about the Epi
+Book Club

 ``` r
 library(tidygraph)